 Terms to Know

 The industrial roller industry has a language all its own.
 Aside from the terms above that describe hardness and measuring roller strength, here are a few additional key phrases and word you’ll hear.

-Abrasion Resistance: Abrasion, or grinding or wearing away due to friction, will be an issue for any industrial roller, no matter its hardness.
-Abrasion resistant coatings can reduce this friction.
+Abrasion Resistance: Abrasion, grinding, or wearing away due to friction, will be an issue for any industrial roller--no matter its hardness.
+Abrasion-resistant coatings can reduce this friction.

 Crown: A difference in diameter between the center of a roller covering and various points on the face is required to compensate for deflection.
 The "crown” is simply the shape of the roller, meant to achieve a uniform nip pressure distribution.